PharminfoVienna/Mitochondrial-Toxicity/README.md

  The supplemental information contains the used descriptors (Supplement A), the Drugbank Molecules with positive predictions or structural alerts and the respective literature indicationg a possible mitochondrial toxicity (Supplement B).
 Supplement C contains the SMILES patterns of the alerts as well as their predictivty in terms of positive predictive value.

+ If you use your own data please make sure to standardise the structures (i.e. remove salts or fragments, neutralize the charges etc) as this could lead to many false predictions.
+If you need help, please have a look at our Standardisation workflow at https://github.com/PharminfoVienna/Chemical-Structure-Standardisation

  For explanations of the models see:

 [Gradient Boosting](GradientBoosting%20Model/README.md)